How to Graduate a Senior

 Clearing Students from Previous Classes

 These students are of two sorts: (1) seniors who did not complete the requirements of the major by May Commencement but completed them during the following summer; and (2) students who, having been out of Yale for some time, have completed the requirements for graduation.
-Degree Audits for non-graduating students are retained to help you with advising; you will also work with the Registrar’s Office to clear them.
+Please work with the Registrar’s Office to clear non-graduating students and if needed, the Registrar's Office can provide a copy of the students’ Degree Audit to help you with advising.

 Typically, these students have a deficiency in the senior essay or senior project.
 Whenever a student from a previous class has passed the senior essay or senior project, and by so doing has completed the requirements of the major, the DUS should immediately notify the Registrar’s Office and the student’s residential college dean in writing.
 If the senior essay or senior project carries course credit, the grade should be reported to the Registrar's Office at the same time.